zovoilis-lab/Flye/docs/USAGE.md

 * The algorithm resolves repeats using the read information and graph structure
 * The unbranching paths in the graph are output as contigs

-Finally, ABruijn performs polishing of the resulting assembly to correct the remaining errors:
+Finally, Flye performs polishing of the resulting assembly to correct the remaining errors:

 * Alignment of all reads to the current assembly using minimap2